Chackoya/collaborative-exploration/Readme.md

 ## Run options

-* Change to old classification in the explorer parent class by changing the boolean value oldCorrelation
+* Change to old classification in the ExplorerAgentParent by changing the boolean value oldCorrelation
 * Change agent types and amounts in SimEnvironment by adjusting the ExplorerAmounts list
 * Change map type and starting point in SimEnvironment
 * Change clustering in BrokerAgent by USE_CLUSTERING
+* Change reclassification in ExplorerAgentParent by USE_RECLASSIFICATION